datastaxdevs/workshop-intro-streaming-and-cdc/lab1/get-familiar.md

 ## Getting familiar with the Pulsar broker

-Running Apache Pulsar's broker and interacting with it's features include a few different binaries.
+Running Apache Pulsar's broker and interacting with its features include a few different binaries.
 To run the broker the `pulsar` and `pulsar-daemon` binaries are used.
 To configure and interact with the broker the `pulsar-admin` binary is used.

 This GitPod has preloaded a compatible Java Runtime, downloaded and installed Pulsar's binaries, and started the broker in "standalone" mode.
-Which means all necessary components are run along-side the broker (ie: bookkeeper, zookeeper, etc).
+Which means all necessary components are run alongside the broker (ie: bookkeeper, zookeeper, etc).

 A new terminal window should be open named "Working-Directory".
 This is the terminal you will use for this lab.
-All commands provided in the lab can be copy/paste to this terminal window.
+All commands provided in the lab can be copy/pasted to this terminal window.

 Lets test out the terminal window and copy/paste...